EGimagination/HydraSprink/README.md

 - **OTA updates** — flash new firmware wirelessly via the web UI
 - **Built-in manual** — full user documentation served from the device itself
 - **AP fallback** — if WiFi is unreachable, the device spins up a hotspot (`HydraSprink-Setup`) so you're never locked out
-- **Zero dependencies** — no MQTT broker, no Home Assistant, no external services beyond a free OWM API key
+- **Zero dependencies** — no MQTT broker, no Home Assistant, no external services beyond a free OpenWeatherMap API key

 ---